oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-56-use-of-cvss-and-qualitative-severity-rating.md

 ### Use of CVSS and Qualitative Severity Rating

-For each item in `/vulnerabilities` it MUST be tested that no Qualitative Severity Rating and CVSS values are listed for the tuple of Product ID and source.
+For each item in `$.vulnerabilities` it MUST be tested that no Qualitative Severity Rating and CVSS values are listed for the tuple of Product ID and source.

 > Different source might assign different metrics for the same product.